Supervisory Board profiles

 Hugh joined the Supervisory Board in July 2010 and is now in his second term which ends in June 2018.

 Hiske van Hövell tot Westerflier-Molenaar studied at the teacher training college in Rotterdam (HR&O) and at Sotheby's Institute in London.
 In the past she worked at several schools in both Rotterdam and Amsterdam.
 She combined her teaching with working at Sotheby's, which she found an interesting challenge.
-Hiske is a full time mother to her four children who attend The British School of Amsterdam.
+Hiske is a full time mother to her four children who until July 2017 attended The British School of Amsterdam.
 Before joining the Supervisory Board Hiske was a supply cover teacher of Dutch in the Senior School.
 She has contributed to the development of successful Dutch programme for both native and non-native speakers.

 Hiske joined the Supervisory Board in December 2012 and is now in her second term which ends in November 2020.